A kinetic approach to consensus-based segmentation of biomedical images: Modelling consensus dynamics

 Therefore, in order to take into account aleatoric-type uncertainties affecting the correct feature of an image we consider a stochastic consensus model.
 In particular, we concentrate on the stochastic version of \eqref{eq:HK_seg} whose form is defined as follows

 where the interaction function is compatible with \eqref{eq:HK_P}, $\mathbf{x}_i(0) \in \mathbb R^2$, $c_i(0) \in [0,1]$ and $\mathbf{W}_i$'s are independent Wiener processes.
 Furthermore, since marked deviations can be expected far from the boundaries of the features' domain, we consider a non-uniform impact of the introduced aleatoric uncertainty.
 To this end, we consider a local diffusion function $D(c)$ such that $D(0) = D(1) = 0$.
 A possible form of this function is $D(c)= c(1-c)$, $c\in [0,1]$.
 In \eqref{eq:HK_seg_D} the diffusion is weighted by the parameter $\sigma^2>0$.
+In Section~\ref{subsec5.3}, other choices of the local diffusion function $D(c)$ will be considered.